viafintech/Barzahlen-PHP/readme.md

 ## Support
 The Barzahlen Team will happily assist you with any problems or questions.

-Send us an email to support@barzahlen.de or use the contact form at https://integration.barzahlen.de/en/support.
+Send us an email to support@viafintech.com or use the contact form at https://integration.barzahlen.de/en/support.